openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 .. _Continue Statements:

-``Continue`` Statements
+``continue`` Statements
 ***********************

 .. meta:
     frontend_status: Done
     todo: continue with label causes compile time assertion

-``Continue`` statements stop the execution of the current loop iteration and transfer control to the next iteration with proper checks of the loop exit conditions that depend on the kind of the loop.
+A ``continue`` statement stops the execution of the current loop iteration, and transfers control to the next iteration.
+Appropriate checks of the loop exit conditions depend on the kind of the loop.

 .. code-block:: abnf